rajgupta23/2020CSB1096_2020CSB1100_2020CSB1116_Analysis-and-Implementation-of-Red-Black-Tree/README.md

 2 for deletion\
     input: element to be deleted\
 3 to search an element\
-    input: element to be searched
+    input: element to be searched\
-    output: prints if the element is present or not
+    output: prints if the element is present or not\
-4 to find black height of the tree
+4 to find black height of the tree\
-    output: dispalys the black height of the tree
+    output: dispalys the black height of the tree\
-5 for inorder traversal
+5 for inorder traversal\
-    output: prints inorder traversal
+    output: prints inorder traversal\
-6 for postorder traversal
+6 for postorder traversal\
-    output: prints postorder traversal
+    output: prints postorder traversal\
-7 for preorder traversal
+7 for preorder traversal\
-    output: prints preorder traversal
+    output: prints preorder traversal\
-8 to quit
+8 to quit the program\